tarnas14/dotfil3s/README.md

 This holds my tmux/nvim setup that I use for development.
 Along with node version manager and some stuff like that which I use on a daily basis.
 This dockerized environment is useful mainly for web/front/server development.

+The entrypoint is just zsh, because I want to have the flexibility between running just nvim inside host tmux session or an entire tmux session inside host terminal.

+The goal is to reach a solution that will allow seamless switching between host and dockerized tools and processes, probably via some binding magic I don't yet know how to use...

 ## how to use

 - change .gitconfig (my email, public pgp key and stuff is configured there)